gengor-git/neovim-lua/README.md

 # README neovim-lua

+*Notice: This config requires Neovim 0.5 or higher!*

 This is my repository for my Neovim configuration.
 It is currently separated from my usual dotfiles, so that I can experiment with some settings and also because I mostly use Neovim in a Windows enviroment, where the folder is